-ACGC strongly recommends that the draft curriculum be rewritten to reflect international best practices in global citizenship education.
-This document holds the draft curriculum against the suggested learning outcomes of UNESCO's guide Global Citizenship Education: Topics and Learning Objectives, together with the Alberta government's Guiding Framework for the Design and Development of Kindergarten to Grade 12 Provincial Curriculum released in December 2020.
+Following the analysis, ACGC strongly recommends that the draft curriculum be rewritten to reflect international best practices in global citizenship education.
+There are significant gaps in the draft when held against the suggested learning outcomes of UNESCO's guide, Global Citizenship Education: Topics and Learning Objectives.
+Furthermore, the Alberta government's Guiding Framework for the Design and Development of Kindergarten to Grade 12 Provincial Curriculum released in December 2020 provides an opportunity for GCE if the draft curriculum more closely aligns with our understanding of the Guiding Framework.
+Ultimately, the best path forward is rewriting the draft curriculum to include cognitive, socio-emotional, and behavioural learning outcomes that foster active global citizenship and prepare Alberta students to contribute to and thrive within a sustainable, interconnected world.